wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-submit-jobs.md

 download the same version of HPC Pack that is installed on the head node VM.

-## Step 1: Install and configure the web components on the head node
+## <a name="step-1:-install-and-configure-the-web-components-on-the-head-node"></a>Step 1: Install and configure the web components on the head node

 To enable a REST interface to submit jobs to the cluster over HTTPS, install and configure the HPC Pack web components on the HPC Pack head